Feeding Your Horse Alfalfa

 There has been some concern, particularly on the West Coast, that horses on straight alfalfa hay might be more prone to developing “stones” in their intestinal tract.
 There are a couple caveats to this: It has been documented fairly well that Thoroughbreds and Arabians are more prone to this than other breeds, and there is also some concern that it may have to do with the sandy ground that many of the West Coast horses eat off of; the sand can actually have implications in the development of stones as well.

 You can feed two types of hay to horses with a few precautions and moderation.
-I prefer to actually mix the hay at each feeding rather than feed one hay at one meal and a different hay at a different meal so that the horse does not have sudden changes.
-I would certainly not waste either hay, so mixing would be a good idea.
+It's recommended to mix the hay at each feeding rather than feed one hay at one meal and a different hay at a different meal so that the horse does not have sudden changes.

 If you feed one hay for a long period, the microflora in the gut get accustomed to that hay.
 You should not switch abruptly, but can blend for four to seven days.
 Sudden drastic changes in complete portion of hay can be linked to an increased risk of colic.